MicrosoftDocs/azure-dev-docs/articles/ai/get-started-securing-your-ai-app.md

 - [Azure OpenAI](/azure/ai-services/openai/) represents the AI provider that we send the user's queries to.
 - [Azure Container Apps](/azure/container-apps/) is the container environment where the application is hosted.
-- [Azure Managed Identity](/entra/identity/managed-identities-azure-resources/) helps us ensure best in class security and eliminates the requirements for you as a developer to deal with credentials and API keys.
+- [Azure Managed Identity](/entra/identity/managed-identities-azure-resources/) helps us ensure best-in-class security and eliminates the requirement for you as a developer to securely manage a secret.

 - A Python [Quart](https://quart.palletsprojects.com/en/latest/) that uses the [`openai`](https://pypi.org/project/openai/) package to generate responses to user messages.
 - A basic HTML/JavaScript frontend that streams responses from the backend using [JSON Lines](http://jsonlines.org/) over a [ReadableStream](https://developer.mozilla.org/docs/Web/API/ReadableStream).